 Location: Underway to Nevis

 It’s morning.
 The sun is softly rising from the lush, green hills of the islands surrounding Mountain Point, Virgin Gorda.
-It has been 5 days and Ocean Star is our home.
-We are woken up to PB & J’s, known for being our go to breakfast when a fast paced morning is upon us.
-We quickly eat and then dive on our anchor chain.
-Simple routine.
+It has been five days, and Ocean Star is our home.
+We are woken up to PB & J’s, known for being our go-to breakfast when a fast-paced morning is upon us.
+We quickly eat and then dive on our anchor chain simple routine.
 The dive is needed to finish half of the crew’s open water certification.
 It’s a navigation exercise.
-With our groggy eyes we navigate our way around the small bay we are currently docked at.
-The warm, salty water gently waking us up, letting us know that is time to start our day.
+With our groggy eyes, we navigate our way around the small bay we are currently docked at.
+The warm, salty water is gently waking us up, letting us know that it is time to start our day.

 It’s early afternoon.
-We are preparing for what should be the longest voyage of our trip, an almost 24 hour sail across open ocean, something that few have been able to experience.
+We are preparing for what should be the longest voyage of our trip, an almost 24-hour sail across the open ocean, something that few have been able to experience.
 Though our jobs are being taken seriously, it is difficult to stay focused at times.
-Before our voyage we are headed to Spanish Town.
-A place consisting of a dive shop, grocery store, and a simple restaurant that sits along the docks.
+Before our voyage, we are headed to Spanish Town.
+A place consisted of a dive shop, grocery store, and a simple restaurant that sits along the docks.

 It’s 18:30.
-Some of the crew has been struck by sea sickness.
+Some of the crew has been struck by seasickness.
 It came on quickly after rounding out of the Sir Frances Drake Channel and sailing into the open sea.
-Those of us whom were sick at the stern of the boat focused on fighting back the nausea, while giggles of joy and excitement emanatedfrom the crew at the bow.
-The seas are choppy and dinner is being served on deck.
+Those of us who were sick at the stern of the boat focused on fighting back nausea, while giggles of joy and excitement emanated from the crew at the bow.
+The seas are choppy, and dinner is being served on deck.
 Those who can eat do so, while those who can’t stomach food try as best as they can.

 It’s 20:30.
-The winds are fierce and the waves are strong.
+The winds are fierce, and the waves are strong.
 We are guided by a full moon, which is the only light to be seen for hundreds of miles.
 We are well out at sea.
 Lightning is seen far in the distance off the starboard bow and then again in front of us.
-Waves begin to grow, winds begin to shift radically.
-However, the crew is focused on keeping themselves from loosing any more of what was once a delicious cheese burger.
+Waves begin to grow; winds begin to shift radically.
+However, the crew is focused on keeping themselves from losing any more of what was once a delicious cheeseburger.

 It’s 03:00.
 The squalls are in the distance.
 We have had a long night of dodging squalls as best as we could, but we have the dawn to look forward to.
-It will bring sunshine in our faces and a confidence in our chests.
-Watch teams change throughout the night allowing those who were off duty to gain some much needed sleep, and a routine grows amongst the crew.
+It will bring sunshine in our faces and confidence in our chests.
+Watch teams change throughout the night, allowing those who were off duty to gain some much-needed sleep, and a routine grows amongst the crew.

 The sun begins to rise, oranges and pinks rest softly on the clouds.
-The rocking of waves and the power of the winds have died down to a calmingrhythm.
-The heaving and rolling of our heavy rocking of our home slowly sways us to sleep.
-We are one ship, one crew and it’s been just another day at the office.
+The rocking of waves and the power of the winds have died down to a calming rhythm.
+The heaving and rolling of the heavy rocking of our home slowly sway us to sleep.
+We are one ship, one crew, and it’s been just another day at the office.